 People often take a gap year because they aren’t sure what to do next.
 This is far more sensible than jumping into a course/apprenticeship you aren’t sure about, but only if you use the year to try and gain more clarity.

-It’s perfectly possible that you will hate your work experience, but even this is worth it!
+One of the best ways to do this is by doing some work experience in an industry you’re interested in.
+This will give you a feel for the job and for the type of people who work there.
+If you end up not liking your work experience, it’s still a very useful lesson!
 You will have saved yourself a lot of time, cost and effort in the long run.
 Abbie, 19, said, “I wanted to go into wedding planning, but after my work experience I knew it would be too stressful and just wasn’t for me, it stopped me taking a course in Event Management just in time!”

 4. Consider your course